brown-band/website/pages/scripts/2015-2016/fall/dartmouth.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that can't see the forest for the tree stumps, it's the Brown University "we're soOoOo poplar-lar" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that can’t see the forest for the tree stumps, it’s the Brown University "we’re soOoOo poplar-lar" BANNNDDDDDDDDDDD!

-We discovered recently that Dartmouth has a "Woodsmen's Team."
+We discovered recently that Dartmouth has a "Woodsmen’s Team."
 What is this noble sport, you ask?
-We don't really know, but their website describes "the thrilling ring and crunch of the keen axes as they bite into the peeled and glistening wood...
+We don’t really know, but their website describes "the thrilling ring and crunch of the keen axes as they bite into the peeled and glistening wood...
 You stand on top of an 8-inch-thick block of poplar thinking you will never break through.
 Then your axe severs the last fibers and you collapse, surrounded by a whooping and hooting circle of friends."
-Now that you mention it, this doesn't sound half bad.
+Now that you mention it, this doesn’t sound half bad.

-Watch now as the band forms a lumberjack's trusty axe and plays "I Chop Some Wood."
+Watch now as the band forms a lumberjack’s trusty axe and plays "I Chop Some Wood."

 :sd[Band forms an axe and plays "I Touch Myself."]